Covert operation: Participation in criminal activities

 Undercover agents may engage in criminal activities as part of their investigation.
 Joh defined the term authorized criminality to describe this phenomenon, which she restricts primarily to undercover law enforcement officers, excluding confidential informants.
 These criminal activities are primarily used to "provide opportunities for the suspect to engage in the target crime" and to maintain or bolster their cover identity.
 However, these crimes must be necessary to advance the investigation otherwise they may be prosecutable like any other crime.
 The FBI requires that such activities must be sanctioned and necessary for the investigation; they also stipulate that agents may not instigate criminal activity (to avoid entrapment) or participate in violence except for self-defense or the defense of others.
-Unfortunately, most other legislation surrounding authorized criminality is not uniform and is a patchwork of federal and state laws.
+Most other legislation surrounding authorized criminality is not uniform and is a patchwork of federal and state laws.

 Risks

 There are two principal problems that can affect agents working in undercover roles.
 The first is the maintenance of identity and the second is the reintegration back into normal duty.

 Living a double life in a new environment presents many problems.
 Undercover work is one of the most stressful jobs a special agent can undertake.
 The largest cause of stress identified is the separation of an agent from friends, family and his normal environment.
 This simple isolation can lead to depression and anxiety.
 There is no data on the divorce rates of agents, but strain on relationships does occur.
 This can be a result of a need for secrecy and an inability to share work problems, and the unpredictable work schedule, personality and lifestyle changes and the length of separation can all result in problems for relationships.

 Stress can also result from an apparent lack of direction of the investigation or not knowing when it will end.
 The amount of elaborate planning, risk, and expenditure can pressure an agent to succeed, which can cause considerable stress.
 The stress that an undercover agent faces is considerably different from his counterparts on regular duties, whose main source of stress is the administration and the bureaucracy.
 As the undercover agents are removed from the bureaucracy, it may result in another problem.
 The lack of the usual controls of a uniform, badge, constant supervision, a fixed place of work, or (often) a set assignment could, combined with their continual contact with the organized crime, increase the likelihood for corruption.